South Molton

-South Molton is a town in Devon, England.
-It is part of the North Devon local government district.
+South Molton is a town and civil parish in the North Devon district, in the county of Devon, England.
 The town is on the River Mole.
-According to the 2001 census the civil parish of South Molton had a population of 4,093, increasing to 5,108 at the 2011 Census.
-The town also has an electoral ward with the same name.
-The population of this ward at the same census was 4,875 We have therefore the unusual situation where the town is larger than the ward.

-The town was one of the boroughs reformed by the Municipal Reform Act 1835.
-It retained this status as a municipal borough until 1967, when it became a rural borough in the South Molton Rural District.
+In 2021 it had a population of 6225.

-South Molton is a well-built market town trading mostly in sheep and cattle.
-There are many geriatrics living here, 90% of them cannot drive to save their lives.
-There was a station on the Devon Railway until 1966, when the branch line was finally closed.
-The station was described in detail in the best selling railway publication the Country Railway.
-It is situated on the southern side of Exmoor just off the North Devon link road, which in part follows the route of the railway line.
+South Molton is a market town trading mostly in sheep and cattle.
+There was a railway station on the Devon and Somerset Railway until 1966, when the branch line was closed.
+It is situated on the southern side of Exmoor just off the A361 North Devon link road, which in part follows the route of the railway line.

 History

-The Hundred of South Molton was a pre-norman administrative centre overseeing the estates of: South Molton, Bishops Tawton, Bray, Bremeridge, Aller, Molland, Anstey, Swimbridge, Ringcombe, Newton, Whitstone, Knowstone, George Nympton, Honiton, North Aller, Hacche, Radworthy, Pulham, Satterleigh, Chittlehampton, Wadham and Swimbridge.
+The Hundred of South Molton was a pre-Norman administrative centre overseeing the estates of: South Molton, Bishops Tawton, Bray, Bremeridge, Aller, Molland, Anstey, Swimbridge, Ringcombe, Newton, Whitstone, Knowstone, George Nympton, Honiton, North Aller, Hacche, Radworthy, Pulham, Satterleigh, Chittlehampton, Wadham and Swimbridge.